zulfian666/metamask/README.md

 #### Development build with wallet state
 You can start a development build with a preloaded wallet state, by adding `TEST_SRP='<insert SRP here>'` and `PASSWORD='<insert wallet password here>'` to the `.metamaskrc` file.
 Then you have the following options:
-1. Use the default fixtures, according to the `app::scripts::fixtures::fixtures-flags.js` file.
-For doing so, just run `yarn start:with-state`.
+1. Start the wallet with the default fixture flags, by running `yarn start:with-state`.
-2. Run `yarn start:with-state --help` to see information about the existing fixture flags
+2. Check the list of available fixture flags, by running `yarn start:with-state --help`.
-3. Set custom fixtures and start the wallet with that state by running `yarn start:with-state --FIXTURE_NAME=VALUE` for example `yarn start:with-state --withAccounts=100`.
+3. Start the wallet with custom fixture flags, by running `yarn start:with-state --FIXTURE_NAME=VALUE` for example `yarn start:with-state --withAccounts=100`.
 You can pass as many flags as you want.
-The rest of fixtures will take the default values.
+The rest of the fixtures will take the default values.

 #### Development build with Webpack
 You can also start a development build using the `yarn webpack` command, or `yarn webpack --watch`.
 This uses an alternative build system that is much faster, but not yet production ready.
 See the [Webpack README](./development/webpack/README.md) for more information.